Chart Color Schemes

 An assessment of population growth drivers in Auburn - North reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Auburn - North's population is around 12,169 as of November 2025.
-This reflects an increase of 1,577 people since the 2021 Census, which reported a population of 10,592 people.
-The change is inferred from the estimated resident population of 12,016 from the ABS as of June 2024 and an additional 279 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,794 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Auburn - North's growth rate of 14.9% since the 2021 census exceeded the state (6.7%) and metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 87.5% of overall population gains during recent periods.
+This reflects an increase of 1,577 people since the 2021 Census, which reported a population of 10,592.
+The change is inferred from the estimated resident population of 12,016 in June 2024 and an additional 279 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,794 persons per square kilometer, placing Auburn - North in the top 10% of national locations assessed by AreaSearch.
+Its growth of 14.9% since the 2021 census exceeded both state (6.7%) and metropolitan area figures, marking it as a growth leader in the region.
+Overseas migration contributed approximately 87.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on latest annual ERP population numbers, an above median population growth is projected for Auburn - North, expected to grow by 2,836 persons to 2041, reflecting a total increase of 22.1% over the 17 years.
+By 2041, Auburn - North is projected to grow by 2,836 persons based on latest annual ERP population numbers, reflecting an increase of 22.1% over the 17-year period.

 Frequently Asked Questions - Population